disneystreaming/smithy4s/modules/docs/src/05-design/03-services.md

 ### A note about efficiency

 The flows described above are merely conceptual, and do not account for the optimisations involved to ensure that schemas are not recompiled into codecs on a per-request basis (which would greatly impact performance).
-Interpreters provided by Smithy4s (http and co) are written to ensure that all compilation is performed ahead of receiving requests, by means of preliminary computations and caching.
+Interpreters provided by Smithy4s (HTTP and co) are written to ensure that all compilation is performed ahead of receiving requests, by means of preliminary computations and caching.

 ## The Endpoint abstraction